site — Site-specific configuration hook

 This module is automatically imported during initialization.
 The automatic import can be suppressed using the interpreter’s -S option.

-Importing this module will append site-specific paths to the module search path and add a few builtins, unless -S was used.
-In that case, this module can be safely imported with no automatic modifications to the module search path or additions to the builtins.
+Importing this module normally appends site-specific paths to the module search path and adds callables, including help() to the built-in namespace.
+However, Python startup option -S blocks this and this module can be safely imported with no automatic modifications to the module search path or additions to the builtins.
 To explicitly trigger the usual site-specific additions, call the main() function.

 Changed in version 3.3: Importing the module used to trigger paths manipulation even when using -S.

 It starts by constructing up to four directories from a head and a tail part.
 For the head part, it uses sys.prefix and sys.exec_prefix; empty heads are skipped.
-For the tail part, it uses the empty string and then lib/site-packages (on Windows) or lib/pythonX.Y/site-packages (on Unix and macOS).
+For the tail part, it uses the empty string and then lib/site-packages (on Windows) or lib/pythonX.Y[t]/site-packages (on Unix and macOS).
+(The optional suffix “t” indicates the free threading build, and is appended if "t" is present in the sys.abiflags constant.)
 For each of the distinct head-tail combinations, it sees if it refers to an existing directory, and if so, adds it to sys.path and also inspects the newly added path for configuration files.

 Changed in version 3.5: Support for the “site-python” directory has been removed.